ExactTarget/fuelux/README.md

 * **Radio** - consistent cross-browser cross-platform look and feel for radio elements
 * **Repeater** - A scrollable, sortable, searchable interface for data (replaces datagrid)
 * **Repeater Views** - Use the provided views to customize a list of data or write your own
-* **Scheduler** - composite form control to quickly schedule events
+* **Scheduler** - composite form control to quickly schedule events with support for [moment.js](https://github.com/moment/moment)
 * **Search** - input for integrated search
 * **Selectlist** - extends button dropdown with the ability to set and retrieve the selected item
 * **Spinbox** - provides convenient numeric input with increment and decrement buttons
 * **Tree** - renders data in a tree, supporting caching and optional multi-selection
 * **Wizard** - displays a multi-step process to be completed in a specific order

-### AMD Support
+### UMD/AMD Support

 In a hurry?
-Counting characters over bytes? `fuelux/all` can be loaded to bring in all FuelUX controls.
+Counting characters over bytes? `fuelux/all` can be loaded to bring in all FuelUX controls via AMD.
 Though we recommend only loading the controls, you need.
-If using AMD (such as [RequireJS](http://require.js.org)) reference the FuelUX directory in your paths configuration, wherever it is located:
+If using AMD (such as [RequireJS](http://require.js.org)), reference the FuelUX directory in your paths configuration, wherever it is located:
 ```javascript
 require.config({
     paths: {